-A Brief History of Henkel Harris
+A Brief History of Henkel Harris Furniture Company

-As a woman entrepreneur who’s business drive was matched by her commitment to her employees, Mary Henkel has been a source of inspiration to me.
+Above all, as a woman entrepreneur who’s business drive was matched by her commitment to her employees, Mary Henkel has been a source of inspiration to me.
 She reportedly stressed learning the techniques of the old cabinet makers, whether it be colonial America or continental Europe.
 She took her team of craftsmen on learning trips to soak up furniture making techniques and tricks.
 Education and a goal of excellence was always a priority to her company.
 Craftsmen were well compensated for their skill and attention to detail and they reached new heights in their production line.

 This commitment to tradition and quality has paid off, and Henkel Harris reached national distribution and fame.
 They start with excellent woods, wild cherry and old growth mahogany when possible, and mostly use solid wood construction, with only the finest decorative veneers on dining tables and buffets.